python-poetry/poetry/docs/docs/index.md

 ```

 The commands above create static completions that need to be manually updated when
 Poetry is updated.
-Alternatly, you can dynamically create the completions each time
+Alternatively, you can dynamically create the completions each time
 you open a terminal.
 However, this doesn't happen instantly, so it will add some
 delay before the terminal is ready.